 Talking about the completeness of the Bible is not the easiest topic since there are no Bible passages that directly address it.
 Many Christians like to use Revelation 22:18-19.
-But “the book” refers to Revelation since, when John wrote Revelation, the individual books of the New Testament had not yet been compiled.
+But “the book” in the passage refers to Revelation since, when John wrote Revelation, the individual books of the New Testament had not yet been compiled.

 Eventually, however, some Mormons will sincerely need to address this topic.
 The theological term for this is the canon of the Bible.
 The word canon means rule or criteria.
 It refers to the criteria used to recognize a book as Scripture.
 Books with these recognized characteristics are considered canonical.
 Entire books have been written on the canon.
 This illustrates that this is not the simplest topic to address.